 - Aneuploidy Disorders occur when extra or missing chromosomes during fertilization and replication lead to significant genetic abnormalities such as Down’s Syndrome (Trisomy 21 or three copies of chromosome 21 instead of the normal two).

-Patients who need PGS or PGD will undergo a typical IVF cycle at Advanced Fertility Care.
+Patients who need PGT-A or PGT-M will undergo a typical IVF cycle at Advanced Fertility Care.
 After the patient’s eggs are retrieved, they are fertilized with the husband’s or donor sperm in the laboratory.
 The lab waits for fertilization to occur and lets the embryos develop for 5 to 6 days into the 80-100 cell blastocyst stage.
 At the blastocyst stage, our embryologist will remove three to four cells from each embryo after creating a precise microscopic hole in the outer shell with a laser (embryo biopsy) and then prep these cells for secure transport to a specialized genetic reference labs for the chromosomal analysis.
 The embryo-specific results will then be communicated back to the embryologist and physicians at Advanced Fertility Care.

 Once chromosomally normal embryos are confirmed, patients will then be coordinated for a frozen embryo transfer after appropriate ovarian suppression and uterine preparation using hormonal stimulation.
 The frozen embryo transfer can occur as soon as 5-6 weeks after initial egg retrieval but this is dependent on several factors.
 In most cases, Advanced Fertility Care Physicians will subsequently only transfer at the most two blastocysts and in most cases, recommend transfer of one chromosomally tested normal blastocyst in order to avoid the increased risk of higher order multiples.